-Security-related threats include intent to cause harm and may include acts of harassment, violence, trespassing, theft, break-ins, vandalism, and terrorism.
-Canadian Natural has its Workplace Harassment and Violence Prevention Policy/Plan that outlines clear controls and actions to respond to harassment and violence in the workplace.
-The First Responder's Guide also outlines actions to deal with suspicious packages and threatening phone calls.
+Security-related threats include intent to cause harm and may include but are not limited to threats or acts of harassment, violence, trespassing, theft, break-ins, vandalism, and terrorism.
+Canadian Natural is committed to the safety and security of its personnel, visitors and property and has protocols in place to ensure this remains a priority.